eevajonnapanula/flag-explorer/README.md

 # Flag Explorer

 This is an example repository for a small project I did for a blog post I was writing.
 The goal was to explore using GraphQL with Android.
 The link to the blog post will be added.
+Note, that this project was just a demo for a blog post, and is far away from production ready code.

 The API used in this project is [Pride Flag API](https://pride.dev).